MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/package-downloads.md

 1. From the Dashboard, click on "Packages" to get to the **Packages** page, where you will see a list of all packages available to download.

 2. Search or use **Advanced Filters** to find the package you would like to download.
 The filters are cumulative to help narrow the search.
 Use the "Clear Filters" button to remove all filters.
-	- Click the "Advanced Filters" icon to toggle display of the "Advanced Filters" fields.
+	- Click the **Advanced Filters** icon to toggle display of the Advanced Filter" fields.
 	![Advanced Filters icon](images/package-advanced-filter.png)

 3. When you locate the package you want to download, click on it to open the package.
 You will find all of the details about the package and a list of files available to download.